ankur-srivastava/MovieApp/README.md

 # MovieApp

 This App will display popular movies.
-It makes a service call to the https://www.themoviedb.org/

-API Key

-The API Key needs to be modified in the AppConstants file.
+It makes a service call to the https://www.themoviedb.org/ The API Key needs to be modified in the AppConstants file.
 To get one please signup at https://www.themoviedb.org/

-Oct 23rd, 2015
+Other Features

+1. Infinite Scroll is available.
+2. User can sort by Popularity or Rating
+3. A progress bar has been added when the list is being fetched.

 Below are some screenshots from the Current App